 How do I claim back tax if I complete a tax return?

-If you complete a tax return and you overpay tax, you do not need to submit a separate claim for repayment.
+If you complete a tax return and you overpay tax, you do not usually need to submit a separate claim for repayment.
 You claim your tax repayment through your Self Assessment tax return.
 We explain how.

 How do tax repayments through Self Assessment generally work?